BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 *Platon* believed that these abstractions are more accurate than what we perceive.
 He thought that the perception of a chair is an obscuration of the perfect idea that shines through it.
-Thereby contradictiong Wittgenstein by establishing an essence of the chair.
+Thereby contradicting Wittgenstein by establishing an essence of the chair.
 I think it is the other way around, and instead of perfect and imperfect, I use the terms *concrete* and *abstract*.
 The chair is *concrete*, but our perception of it has nothing to do with it, except that it enables us to deal with it.
 Our perception is the first *abstraction* born out of *Kant's* understanding---we are able to perceive it as one thing.